adsf117/adsf117/README.md

 ### Hi there 👋 !
 My name is Andres David Serrano, I'm from Colombia 🇨🇴

-I'm mobile application developer since 2013.
-I have worked in Java and Kotlin on native android apps (I'm a fan of Kotlin).
+I have been a mobile application developer since 2013.
+I have worked in Java and Kotlin on native Android apps (I'm a fan of Kotlin).

-I have followed Scrum, EX, kanban,  good development practices such as SOLID, Clean Code, Clean Architecture C.I and C.D.
+I have followed Scrum, EX, kanban,  and good development practices such as SOLID, Clean Code, and Clean Architecture C.I and C.D.

 I love mentoring people, photography 📷 , motorcycles 🏍️ and running 🏃‍♂️

-📆  Book a mentoring setion with me in [ADPList](https://adplist.org/mentors/andres-david-serrano)
+📆  Book a mentoring session with me in [ADPList](https://adplist.org/mentors/andres-david-serrano)

 [![Click Here to book](https://img.shields.io/badge/Click_Here_to_book-0095D5?style=for-the-badge&logo=Google+Calendar&logoColor=white&labelColor=101010)](https://adplist.org/mentors/andres-david-serrano)